-Grant Income
+Grant income

 Grant income is recognized as earned based on contract work performed.
-Grant income amounts can vary greatly from period to period depending on the funding and work performed.
-Grant income decreased in year ended December 31, 2018 compared to year ended December 31, 2017 primarily due to the expiration of various grants during 2018.
+Grant income amounts can vary greatly from period to period depending on the funding and needs of the party for whom we perform the requested services.
+Grant income decreased in year ended December 31, 2017 compared to year ended December 31, 2016 primarily due to the expiration of various contracts during 2017.

-Interest Income (Expense), net
+Interest expense, net

-Interest income for the year ended December 31, 2018, reflects interest earned on short term money market instruments (cash equivalents).
-Interest expense for the year ended December 31, 2017 was primarily related to the senior secured convertible notes issued in fiscal 2016, totaling an aggregate principal amount of \$12.5 million, and one note financing in the first quarter of fiscal 2017, totaling an aggregate principal amount of \$0.3 million (collectively "the Notes"), offset in part by interest earned on invested cash balances related to net proceeds of issuance of common stock of \$37.2 million.
-The Notes accrued interest at the rate of eight percent (8%) annum, compounded annually.
-The principal and accrued interest on the secured convertible notes were converted into common stock on March 15, 2017, in connection with the financing activities which took place during 2017.
+Interest income in the year ended December 31, 2017 reflects interest earned during the period on cash balances invested in short term money market instruments.
+The net proceeds received in the Offering on March 15, 2017, less cash used in operations, were available for investment.
+The interest expense in the corresponding twelve-month period in 2016, was primarily related to the senior secured convertible notes issued in 2016, offset in part by a small amount of interest income earned on invested cash balances.
+We completed three note financings in 2016 totaling an aggregate principal amount of approximately \$12.5 million and one note financing in the first quarter of 2017, totaling an aggregate principal amount of approximately \$0.3 million.
+The financings were funded in four tranches, beginning in April 2016 for \$4.5 million, in July 2016 for \$4.5 million, in October 2016 for \$3.5 million and in January 2017 for \$0.3 million.
+The notes accrued interest at the rate of eight percent (8%) per annum, compounded annually.
+The principal and accrued interest on the secured convertible notes was converted into common stock on March 15, 2017, in connection with the Merger.